 The success of each of the modalities mentioned above can be monitored with the use of periodic epidermal small nerve biopsies.
 The epidermal small nerve biopsies can be performed in a matter of minutes in your doctor's office using just a local anesthetic.

 Advanced diabetic peripheral neuropathy symptoms often produce severe pain.
-These symptoms are described as electrical sharp shooting pains, burning pain and tingling pain.
-For many patients, these symptoms are tolerable during the day but become severe at night often limiting the normal sleep cycle.
+These symptoms are described as electrical sharp-shooting pains, burning pain, and tingling pain.
+For many patients, these symptoms are tolerable during the day but become severe at night, often limiting the normal sleep cycle.
 Neurontin (gabapentin) is a medication frequently used to suppress the symptoms of diabetic peripheral neuropathy.
-Neurontin can be taken in divided doses during the day or in a single does at bedtime.
+Neurontin can be taken in divided doses during the day or in a single dose at bedtime.
 It is best to titrate Neurontin based upon the degree of symptoms.
 Normal daily doses range from 300mg to 3200mg.
-Although the use of Neurontin for the control of symptoms due to diabetic peripheral neuropathy is considered an 'off-label' use by The Food And Drug Administration, doctors use it regularly for control of peripheral neuropathy symptoms.
+Although the use of Neurontin for the control of symptoms due to diabetic peripheral neuropathy is considered an "off-label" use by The Food And Drug Administration, doctors use it regularly for control of peripheral neuropathy symptoms.

 Cymbalta (duloxetine hydrocholride) was introduced by Eli Lilly Co.
 Cymbalta is a selective serotonin and norepinephrine reuptake inhibitor (SSNRI) used for the treatment of pain and depression associated with diabetic peripheral neuropathy.
 Cymbalta is FDA approved for control of the symptoms of diabetic peripheral neuropathy.
 Cymbalta has been found in studies to be safe and effective.
 Dosage for Cymbalta is usually between 60-120 mg daily.